 - No judgments or tax liens without a written payment agreement that has been seasoned for at least three months

-- Have stable full time employment and/or income source that is likely to continue for next three years
+- Have stable full-time employment and/or income source that is likely to continue for the next three years

-- Part time income, bonus income, overtime income, self employed income needs to have been seasoned for at least two years and likelihood to continue for next three years
+- Part-time income, bonus income, overtime income, self-employed income needs to have been seasoned for at least two years

 - Meet the necessary debt to income ratios

 - Debts of spouse included on community property states

 Late payments after bankruptcy and/or foreclosure generally not allowed.

 How Mortgage Lenders Qualify Borrowers

 - taking the sum of the borrowers total minimum monthly payments including the proposed principal, interest, taxes, and insurance ( PITI )

-- Once thing that lenders do not take into consideration are other monthly payments that the borrower may or may not have such as cable bills, internet bills, medical insurance, and most importantly, maintenance expenses every homeowner incurs when purchasing a new home.
+One thing lenders do not take into consideration are other monthly payments borrower may or may not have such as the following: